Bordesley, Birmingham: Geography

 The Chiltern Main Line railway from Moor Street station to Bordesley station runs along the blue brick Bordesley Viaduct parallel with Digbeth, High Street, Deritend and High Street, Bordesley.
 The Duddeston Viaduct branches off at Adderley Street but the line was never completed.
 It has been mooted that the Duddeston Viaduct may be transformed into a 'skypark'.
 The Bordesley Junction to Tyseley Line joins the Camp Hill Line at Bordesley Junction and passes the rear of the Gil Merrick Stand, St Andrew's stadium in a cutting.
 The Camp Hill Line continues as the St Andrew's Junction to Grand Junction Curve and runs north of Garrison Street to cross the Lawley Street Viaduct.

 Governance

 On 1 December 2017 Bordesley became part of the new Birmingham City Council electoral ward of Bordesley and Highgate.
-Bordesley is in the Birmingham, Ladywood UK Parliament constituency.
+Bordesley is in the parliamentary constituency of Birmingham Ladywood.
+It is currently represented by Green Party councillor Ali Razi, and Labour MP Shabana Mahmood.

 Public transport

 Bordesley is served by Bordesley railway station, which primarily caters for football fans travelling to Birmingham City's St Andrew's football ground on match days.
 There is no regular train service from the station.